useperform/perform/docs/core/types.rst

 Many types are supplied in the PerformBaseBundle, but other bundles provide types too.

-Run the ``perform:type:list`` command to list the available types:
+Run the ``perform:debug:types` command to list the available types:

 .. code-block:: bash

-   $ ./bin/console perform:type:list
+   $ ./bin/console perform:debug:types

    +------------+----------------------------------------+
    | Type       | Class                                  |